pemellquist/idmlight/README.md

-tokenidm server
+openidm
 ===============
-TokenIDM is a simple stand-alone identity manager server and token generator/validator which can be used with a variety of REST services that require token based API authentication.
-TokenIDM is similar to Openstack's Keystone IDM service but it is meant to be simplier and it is implemented in Java.

-This README defines the required tools and steps to build and run tokenidm.
-There are other combinations of OSs, libraries and tools possible.
+OpenIDM is a simple identity management system which can be used with a variety of systems which require IDM.
+OpenIDM is meant to be simple and effective providing a simple identity model which models domains, users, roles and grants.
+Together, these can be used to construct your own Role Based Access Control (RBAC).
+OpenIDM runs as a service with a set of RESTful interfaces allowing full CRUD operations on domain, user and role resources.

 Getting and building tokenidm
 ------------------